-Heterogeneous effects of contact.
-We identified some negative effects of contact in Figure 7.
-In Panel C of Table 3, we see that these negative effects are driven by Hindus.
-The pattern is also reflected in the revealed preferences of participants: Hindus attend one fewer camp days when assigned to high-contact teams, whereas Muslims attend 0.8 more camp days when in high-contact teams (p = 0.04 for the difference in the two effects in Panel C, column 10).
-Recall that Hindus have high contact in the 50.50 teams, whereas for Muslims high contact comes in the 80.20 (Hindu/Muslim) teams.
-For Hindus, then, the high contact setting results in far more interactions with Muslims than they are accustomed to in their daily lives.
-But the same is not true for Muslims, for whom 80.20 teams reflect a typical level of exposure, given the demography of North 24 Parganas and West Bengal.
+the high contact setting results in far more interactions with Muslims than they are accustomed to in their daily lives.
+But the same is not true for Muslims, for whom 80:20 teams reflect a typical level of exposure, given the demography of North 24 Parganas and West Bengal.
 Taken together, this points to heightened outgroup threat perceptions felt by Hindus as a plausible explanation for the divergent responses seen in Table 3, Panel C. Local political discourse on (illegal) Muslim immigration from Bangladesh-and the demographic change it is said to induce-resonates with these heterogeneous effects.
-Prevailing socio-political narratives may have a hand in shaping individual behavioral responses to intergroup contact.
+Prevailing socio-political narratives may have a hand in shaping individual behavioural responses to intergroup contact.